ninjaboy667/ninjaboy667/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on several of the **FreeCodeCamp** online certifications

+-  📫 You can always reach out to my email at bardel44@gmail.com
+-  I will get back to you as soon as I can

 <!--
 **ninjaboy667/ninjaboy667** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.